CodyCline/paypal-react/README.md

 # PayPal React Smart Button

 ## Overview
-Currently, this is a work-in-progress for a simple and flexible React.js implementation of the newest version of the PayPal Smart Payment Buttons API.
+Currently, this is a work-in-progress for a simple and flexible React.js implementation of the latest version of PayPal's Smart Payment Buttons.

 ## Installation

-`yarn add ...`
+`npm i `
 Or

-`npm i ...`
+`yarn add paypal-button-react`

 ## Quickstart
 Simplest example to get you going.
 ```jsx